 From a conservation perspective, knowing the distinct contribution of lakes to regional biodiversity is key to anticipating ecological impacts.
 For instance, lakes that fluctuate in conductivity and are located in areas of highly rugged terrain may be important to protect if we want to preserve species richness (Figure 2).
 In contrast, if the focus is on spatial beta diversity — extent of change in community composition across space — lakes with high sodium content in combination with various soil types may be the targets of conservation plans.
 Ecological conservation of high-elevation lakes has been subjected to intense research in recent years, but little is known about the contribution of different microbial communities to hidden biodiversity.
 Diatoms have the potential to generate new insights about the role of modern ecology and paleolimnology for conservation and biodiversity studies.

 Xavier Benito is a postdoctoral researcher at the Marine and Continental Waters Programme, IRTA (Spain).
-He is interested in answering how physical habitat and various levels of biological organization (species, communities, metacommunities, fossil assemblages) indicate environmental changes.
+He is interested in answering how the physical habitat and various levels of biological organization (species, communities, metacommunities, fossil assemblages) indicate environmental changes.
 Email Xavier or drop a message below if you have any questions about the post.